ahmedm0671/github-tutorial/README.md

 ---
 ## Git vs. GitHub
-The difference between Git and Github is that **Github** is a service that hosts repositories and has many of its own features. **Git** however is a command line tool that can be used in GitHub for coding.
+The difference between Git and Github is that **Github** serve as a cloud to the repositories. and has many of its own features. **Git** however is a command line tool that can be used in GitHub for coding.
+Git helps keep track of all your work, and all the saves/commits and allows you to load back a previous save/commit

 ---